Best Whiskey Glass of 2021

 The Glencairn is a type of glass developed in Scotland specifically for drinking whiskey.
 Master blenders were involved in the design, which is based on "nosing" glasses used in whiskey labs around Scotland.

 The Glencairn is next to perfect for what it is designed for, but not everyone is a neat whiskey enthusiast, and this set lacks versatility.
 These glasses operate best with a 2-ounce pour.
 You could get away with 3 ounces, but the higher you go in this small 6-ounce glass, the less room your whiskey will have to breathe.
 They are elegant glasses, meant to showcase the whiskey, but they are not going to take anyone's breath away with their unique design or crazy patterns.
 Most whiskey drinkers would agree that you don't need to be nose deep in a glass to appreciate the smell; however, some do prefer a wider rim.
-If you have a larger nose and prefer to have it in the glass while sipping, this one may not be the right fit for you.
+If you have a larger nose and prefer to have it in the glass while sipping, you will probably want to look elsewhere.

 The Amerigo Whiskey Stones Gift Set comes complete with two 6-ounce glasses, 8 chilling rocks, and a rocks bag.
 While 6 ounces is a rather small glass, many stirred whiskey cocktails are roughly 3-4 ounces, and this glass houses those quite well.
 Unlike some of the more bulbous whiskey glasses, such as a glencairn or tulip glass, the cylindrical nature and straight walls of the Amerigo glasses allow you to fill this one to the rim.
 The shape of the glass also encourages a neat pour to swirl up the sides effortlessly without spilling.
 While the rocks do not keep your whiskey as frosty as ice does, they do remain quite cold and slightly chill your drink without diluting it.
 The wooden box is nicely made and is a great way to store this set for safekeeping.
 The glasses have a timeless aesthetic, making this a great gift for any whiskey aficionado.